get-salt-AI/SaltAI-Web-Docs/docs/deploy-to-api.md

 ## Receiving a response via webhook

 As workflow run time can vary from seconds to minutes, the output will not be available immediately.
-To retrieve the final result, please provide a webhook for us to call when the results are ready.
+To retrieve the final result, please provide a callback URL webhook for us to call when the results are ready.

-### Example Response
+### Example response

 ```json
 {